The Big Day (album)

 The Big Day is the debut studio album by American rapper Chance the Rapper, released on July 26, 2019.
-The album follows several mixtapes by the rapper including the reissue of his collaborative Merry Christmas Lil' Mama in 2017, and was his first solo project since Coloring Book in 2016.
-The album was influenced by Chance's marriage in March 2019.
-The album was lauded by most critics, but certain aspects of the work found limited commercial success.
-The album received backlash from fans on social media and other Internet communities citing inconsistencies of quality throughout the work.
-The album debuted at number two on the US Billboard 200, Chance's highest-charting entry to date.
+The album follows several mixtapes by the rapper, including the reissue of his collaborative Merry Christmas Lil' Mama in 2017, and was his first solo project since Coloring Book in 2016.
+The album was produced by Carter Lang, Francis Starlite of Francis and the Lights, Lido, and Chance's group The Social Experiment, who all previously helped produce Chance's Coloring Book, alongside Ben Lusher of Thirdstory, Charlie Handsome, Darius Scott (also known as Dixson), Justin Vernon of Bon Iver, Murda Beatz, Pi'erre Bourne, Timbaland, and more.